CMakePP/CMaize/docs/src/background/terminology.rst

       language bindings that allow the component to be manipulated directly from the source code of another software component.

+   CLI
+      A Command Line Interface (CLI) is a mechanism for a user to interact with a program in a traditional terminal environment.

    DRY
       Short for "Don't Repeat Yourself", the DRY principle stipulates that it is better to introduce an abstraction for getting/setting state than it